t2m4k1/toggl-timetracking-polybar-module/README.md

 Switch to cloned folder and run "npm install"

 Disclaimer:
-Since I've created this plugin mostly for myself, it's code might be a little clunky :)
+Since I've created this plugin mostly for myself, its code might be a little clunky :)

 Adding module to polybar config: